-Business View Magazine interviews Shane Boodoo, General Manager of Diproinduca Trinidad Ltd. as part of our focus on Caribbean best business practices.
+Business View Caribbean interviews Shane Boodoo, General Manager of Diproinduca Trinidad Ltd. as part of our focus on Caribbean best business practices.

 Two years ago Business View featured Diproinduca Trinidad.
 Since then control of this family run business has passed from Edgar to Shane Boodoo.

 “We pride ourselves on being a family run business,” explains Shane, “and that also is true in terms of being a very flat operation.
 Anyone is equally a phone call away; from the CEO to the secretary they are all just a phone call away and willing to do anything to help.
 That is one of our greatest strengths.”